-Facility benchmarking for museums and cultural institutions since 1997.
+Facility benchmarking for cultural institutions and museums since 2001.

-The cultural institution facility benchmarking report compares costs for utilities, building operations, janitorial services, building and grounds maintenance, building security, which comprise the majority of facility operation costs.
+The Executive Report compares several key facility metrics in an interactive business intelligence system.
+The results include: costs for utilities, building operations, janitorial services, building and grounds maintenance, building security, which comprise the majority of facility operation costs.
 The 2019 report had the following sections: